Sign In With Google

 Existing users are shown an error message when attempting to log in which prompts them to sign in with Google.
 Users are not logged out from existing sessions.

-When a team switches from Google auth being required to just being allowed (or disabled), what happens to users who had previously been using Google auth?
+When a team switches from Google auth to a different required auth provider, what happens to users who had previously been using Google auth?

 Existing users are shown an error message which prompts them to sign in with an email / password.
 If they don’t have a password set, they’ll need to go through the reset password flow.
 Again - users are not logged out from existing sessions.